Aftermath of the repeal of the Glass–Steagall Act: Glass–Steagall "repeal" and the 2008 financial crisis

-Lawrence White and Jerry Markham rejected these claims and argued that products linked to the financial crisis were not regulated by Glass–Steagall or were available from commercial banks or their affiliates before the GLBA repealed Glass–Steagall sections 20 and 32.
+Lawrence J. White and Jerry Markham rejected these claims and argued that products linked to the 2008 financial crisis were not regulated by Glass–Steagall or were available from commercial banks or their affiliates before the GLBA repealed Glass–Steagall sections 20 and 32.
 Alan Blinder wrote in 2009 that he had "yet to hear a good answer" to the question "what bad practices would have been prevented if Glass–Steagall was still on the books?"
-Blinder argued that "disgraceful" mortgage underwriting standards "did not rely on any new GLB powers," that "free-standing investment banks" not the "banking-securities conglomerates" permitted by the GLBA were the major producers of "dodgy MBS," and that he could not "see how this crisis would have been any milder if GLB had never passed."
-Similarly, Melanie Fein has written that the financial crisis "was not a result of the GLBA" and that the "GLBA did not authorize any securities activities that were the cause of the financial crisis."
+Blinder argued that "disgraceful" mortgage underwriting standards "did not rely on any new GLB powers", that "free-standing investment banks" not the "banking-securities conglomerates" permitted by the GLBA were the major producers of "dodgy MBS", and that he could not "see how this crisis would have been any milder if GLB had never passed."
+Similarly, Melanie Fein wrote that the 2008 financial crisis "was not a result of the GLBA" and that the "GLBA did not authorize any securities activities that were the cause of the financial crisis."
 Fein noted "[s]ecuritization was not an activity authorized by the GLBA but instead had been held by the courts in 1990 to be part of the business of banking rather than an activity proscribed by the Glass–Steagall Act."
 As described above, in 1978 the OCC approved a national bank securitizing residential mortgages.

-Carl Felsenfeld and David L. Glass wrote that "[t]he public—which for this purpose includes most of the members of Congress" does not understand that the investment banks and other "shadow banking" firms that experienced "runs" precipitating the financial crisis (i.e., AIG, Bear Stearns, Lehman Brothers, and Merrill Lynch) never became "financial holding companies" under the GLBA and, therefore, never exercised any new powers available through Glass–Steagall "repeal."
+Carl Felsenfeld and David L. Glass wrote that "[t]he public—which for this purpose includes most of the members of Congress" does not understand that the investment banks and other "shadow banking" firms that experienced "runs" precipitating the 2008 financial crisis (i.e., AIG, Bear Stearns, Lehman Brothers, and Merrill Lynch) never became "financial holding companies" under the GLBA and, therefore, never exercised any new powers available through Glass–Steagall "repeal".
 They joined Jonathan R. Macey and Peter J. Wallison in noting many GLBA critics do not understand that Glass–Steagall's restrictions on banks (i.e., Sections 16 and 21) remained in effect and that the GLBA only repealed the affiliation provisions in Sections 20 and 32.
-The American Bankers Association, former President Bill Clinton, and others have argued that the GLBA permission for affiliations between securities and commercial banking firms "helped to mitigate" or "softened" the financial crisis by permitting bank holding companies to acquire troubled securities firms or such troubled firms to convert into bank holding companies.
+The American Bankers Association, former President Bill Clinton, and others have argued that the GLBA permission for affiliations between securities and commercial banking firms "helped to mitigate" or "softened" the 2008 financial crisis by permitting bank holding companies to acquire troubled securities firms or such troubled firms to convert into bank holding companies.